SRCD U.S. Policy Fellowship Program

 Page Description

 The SRCD Policy Fellowship immerses postdoctoral child development experts over one to two years in a U.S. federal agency, state agency, or congressional placement where they work full time on child and family policy.
-Applications are open!
-Apply before January 6, 2025 at 11:59 p.m.
+With over 30 years in operation, this program is a prestigious opportunity.
+Apply for the 2025-2026 cohort before January 6, 2025 at 11:59 p.m.
 ET.

 Featured Items Header